 I mean, he convinced all of us.

-Um, but there's something about Dr. Oz that really impresses me.
+But there's something about Dr. Oz that really impresses me.

-I mean, I've talked to a lot of people that want to run from office, run for office that have never been in politics, a lot of them.
+His knowledge level, I mean, I've talked to a lot of people that want to run from office, run for office that have never been in politics, a lot of them.

-And everything that he said on the border last night, everything he said on COVID about COVID last night, everything he said about the economy last night, everything he said about judges last night, everything he said about energy independence last night, I agree with.
+And everything that he said on the border last night, everything he said on COVID, about COVID last night, everything he said about the economy last night, everything he said about judges last night, everything he said about energy independence last night, I agree with.

 And conservatism is not that complicated.